 The PDMS is also easy to mold, because, even when mixed with the cross-linking agent, it remains liquid at room temperature for many hours.
 The PDMS can mold structures at high resolutions.
 With some optimization, it is possible to mold structures of a few nanometers .

 It is gas permeable.
 It enables cell culture by controlling the amount of gas through PDMS or dead-end channels filling (residual air bubbles under liquid pressure may escape through PDMS to balance atmospheric pressure).

 Electrodes deposited on glass to be integrated in the PDMS microfluidic chip

 It is almost impossible to perform metal and dielectric deposition on PDMS.
 This severely limits the integration of electrodes and resistors.
-Nevertheless, this problem is minimized by the fact that PDMS easily bonds to glass slides using a plasma treatment, even if large metal area can prevent a good bonding.
-Thus, the various thin metal layer or dielectric depositions can be performed on glass slides.
+Nevertheless, this problem is minimized by the fact that PDMS easily bonds to glass slides using a plasma treatment, even if large metal areas can prevent a good bonding.
+Thus, the various thin metal layers or dielectric depositions can be performed on glass slides.

-PDMS is a material that ages, therefore after a few years the mechanical properties of this material can change.
+PDMS ages, therefore after a few years the mechanical properties of this material can change.

 It adsorbs hydrophobic molecules and can release some molecules from a bad cross-linking into the liquid and this can be a problem for some biological studies in PDMS microfluidic devices.